-Podzinger53 is a search engine for podcasts.
+Podzinger55 is a search engine for podcasts.
 It allows users to enter text based search terms, and then returns a list of podcasts containing those words.
 It works by using speech to text technology to convert the audio podcast into a text stream.
 This text stream can then be indexed and searched in a manner similar to standard search engine techniques.
 It is therefore possible to locate a podcast based on any single spoken word from the podcast, rather than just a limited set of Meta data tags associated with it.

-Blinx has used a similar approach54, but rather than searching podcasts, Blinx attempts to transcribe and search web-based TV channels.
+Blinx has used a similar approach56, but rather than searching podcasts, Blinx attempts to transcribe and search web-based TV channels.
 Its effectiveness appears questionable at the moment.

-Retrievr55 is a novel image search engine that features an interface allowing the user to sketch simple pictures, or upload images of their own.
+Retrievr57 is a novel image search engine that features an interface allowing the user to sketch simple pictures, or upload images of their own.
 These are then matched against Flickr's database of images, and, in theory, similar images are displayed to the user.
 Retrievr's results would appear to be a little flaky at this stage in development.

-Other similar types of multimedia search engine include tv-eyes56 and singing- fish57.
-A discussion of multimedia and multilingual search interfaces is given in Chapter 7.
+Other similar types of multimedia search engine include tv-eyes58 and singing- fish59.
+A discussion of multimedia and multilingual search interfaces is given in Chapter 8.

-3.4 Multilingual Search Engines
+3.5 Multilingual Search Engines

 Most of the search engines mentioned so far search by simply matching up input search words to indexed meta-data.
 Searching for "cat" for example will only ever match up exactly to the indexed phrase "cat".
 Most search engines would then prioritize their results to the locale of the user, but this is not a true multilingual search.
+By multilingual search, we intend systems that provide both efficient and effective monolingual search but also functionality that permits to search over languages, i.e. entering a query in one language and retrieving results from target collections in different languages.